-For both Thais and foreign expats living in Thailand, buying a pet is something many do.
-From rabbits to hamsters, dogs and cats, snakes, fish, iguanas and more – people in Thailand buy pets, often without considering a slew of factors that should be thought about before that important purchase is made.
+For both Thais and foreign expats, buying a pet in Thailand is something many of them do.
+From rabbits to hamsters, dogs and cats, snakes, fish, iguanas, exotic birds and more – people get pets, often without considering a slew of factors that should be thought about before buying a pet in Thailand

 Owning a pet, in Thailand or elsewhere, is already a responsibility few think about beforehand.
 Add onto that, Thailand comes with its own set of challenges, and before you set foot in a pet shop or a dealer’s make sure you have the answers to these questions.

 How Much Should The Pet Be? – I mention this as I recently stopped a Thai friend from buying a rabbit she was about to pay over $100 for at Chatuchak Market.
 The pet shop owner had her convinced it was a ‘special breed’ and so my friend thought forking over what amounted to 10 times the legitimate cost was ‘normal’.

 Luckily, I know something about rabbits having bought four of my own in Thailand, so could tell her the ‘special breed’ rabbit she’d just fallen in love with was a regular Thai rabbit ie: a mix of a number of breeds and not ‘special’ at all.
 She finally got her ‘special rabbit’ for less than 10 bucks.